Running a User Service with Systemd on Fedora 33

 OS) and the RPi 2 has

-been running Ubuntu MATE (16.04). netmon
+been running Ubuntu MATE (16.04). netmon would run on these

 machines for days, weeks, months and I was lazy, until recently, and would just